Chihuahua vs Chinese Crested: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Chihuahua and Chinese Crested is one of the most significant factors in choosing between these dogs.
 Chihuahua is characterized by a charming, sassy, devoted personality, while Chinese Crested tends toward affectionate, playful, alert traits.
 In daily life, this means Chihuahua owners typically experience a dog that leans toward charming behavior, while Chinese Crested owners find their dog more inclined toward affectionate tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither is an objectively better temperament; the right pick is the one that suits your lifestyle.

 Best for Families with Children